ptabasso2/spring-native/README.md

 ## 1. Introduction

-This project demonstrates a basic Spring Boot application configured to build and run as a native image using GraalVM.
+This project showcases a basic Spring Boot application configured to build and run as a native image using GraalVM.

 The application includes a `PerfController` that exposes endpoints to simulate CPU and memory-intensive operations, enabling performance profiling and monitoring through Datadog’s continuous profiling tools.

-The primary goal of this project is to create a highly optimized executable capable of leveraging GraalVM's native image capabilities for improved startup time and reduced resource consumption.
+The primary goal of this project is to create a highly optimized executable, leveraging GraalVM's native image capabilities for improved startup time and reduced resource consumption.

 ---